+b.
 This configuration loads a BERT model that is fine-tuned for classification tasks with two target classes.

-3. Fine-Tuning Procedure
+Fine-tuning procedure:

 Set the training hyperparameters and initiate the fine-tuning process using Hugging Face's Trainer API.
 This automates the training loop and performance tracking: